 The goal of a presentation is to impress the listeners with your product or plan and give them an opportunity to air any questions up front so that they leave the room confident that all problems can be handled smoothly.
 This can be a challenge when presenting across cultural and language gaps.

-Take an American who has customized a product for his company’s Japanese customer… Typically, he will give an energetic, enthusiastic presentation, demonstrating the various bells and whistles his firm has added to the product.
-He may rely on verbal explanations as he points out key features, rather than using overheads or other visuals.
+Take an American who has customized a product for his company’s Japanese customer.
+Typically, he will give an energetic, enthusiastic presentation, demonstrating the various bells and whistles his firm has added to the product.
+He may rely on verbal explanations as he points out key features, rather than using highly detailed slides.
 The Japanese engineers who are listening will watch intently and may raise no questions or concerns, even saying it all looks “fine.”
 Understandably, the presenter will think he was a success!

 Quite likely, though, his Japanese counterparts will leave the meeting and go on to talk over what was presented.
 Possibly they were left with concerns they had not raised and were confused about some of the features.
 All this uncertainty would only come out later, leaving the American presenter disappointed and perplexed.